Iepe Rubingh

 Iepe B. T. Rubingh ([ˈipə ˈrybɪŋ]; 17 August 1974 – 8 May 2020) was a Dutch performance artist, athlete and the founder of chess boxing and World Chess Boxing Organisation (WCBO, with central Berlin, Germany in 2003).

 Biography

 Works as an artist

 As a performance artist, Rubingh blocked off intersections in Berlin and Tokyo (Shibuya Crossing) to create major traffic congestion.
 He was jailed for 10 days for the Tokyo action.

 In 2010 (Sunday April), 500 litres of waterbased environmentally-friendly paint on asphalt spread by 2000 cars on Rosenthaler Platz Berlin.
 By IEPE & the anonymous crew.
 Directed by AKIZ.

 Chess boxing

 Rubingh founded chess boxing in 2003, drawing inspiration from Enki Bilal's comic book Froid Équateur.
 He was the President of the World Chess Boxing Organisation (WCBO) for many years and CEO of Chess Boxing Global, the marketing company for professional chessboxing.

-In 2020 (14.05.2020) the leading chess news site ChessBase (Germany), publisher of professional chess literature and owner of the Playchess site (approx. 275,000 registered users, data for 2020) published detailed biographical data about the artist and the athlete Iepe Rubingh, as well as his active work, with which he stood out throughout his life.

-The official Facebook page of Iepe Rubingh shows his activity career in detail.

-In official web site of Iepe Rubingh, he explains clear his vision about "Entrepreneurship", "Sport" and Art / "Innovation".
+Rubingh is recorded in the Guinness World Records as the First Chess Boxing World Champion.